-Selling, general and administrative expenses increased 12.8%, principally due to higher customer support, bad debt and marketing expenses, and higher taxes and fees.
-Customer support expenses increased 38.2% as a result of higher staffing levels and employee commissions.
-We expect customers support expense increases to moderate as customer support staffing is now at an appropriate level.
-Bad debt expense rose 23.6% primarily as a result of higher customer customer churn and the implementation throughout the year of tighter customer credit controls.
+Selling, general and administrative expenses increased 13.6%, principally due to higher customer support, call center, bad debt, advertising and marketing expenses.
+Customer support expenses increased 32.7% as a result of higher staffing levels and employee commissions.
+We expect customer support expense increases to moderate as customer support staffing is now at an appropriate level.
+Call center expenses, mainly customer service personnel and telecommunications costs, increased 14.7% as a result of increased staffing and higher call volumes experienced during the year.
+We expect call center expenses increases to moderate, as recent call volumes have meaningfully decreased and call center staffing is now at an appropriate level.
+Bad debt expense rose 26.5% primarily as a result of higher customer churn and the implementation throughout the year of tighter customer credit controls.
 We expect bad debt expense to moderate as we continue to improve our customer credit controls.
-Marketing expenses rose 18.4% to support the digital television and data products and services, in addition to advertising campaigns we deployed to dampen competitive pressures from DBS, and to commissions paid to our marketing personnel.
+Advertising expenses increased significantly, from \$550,000 to \$2.3 million, due to the costs associated with bringing in-house sizeable markets previously managed by third parties.
+These costs rose commensurate with the 66.4% increase in advertising revenues.
+Marketing expenses rose 8.2% to support the digital television and data products and services, to cover the costs of advertising campaigns we deployed to counter competitive pressures from DBS, and to pay commissions to our marketing personnel.
 We expect to maintain this level of marketing expense going forward.
-Expenses relating to taxes and fees increased 11.2% due to higher levels of franchise fees and property taxes.
-As a percentage of revenues, selling, general and administrative expenses were 21.5% for the year ended December 31, 2003, as compared with 20.6% for the year ended December 31, 2002.
+As a percentage of revenues, selling, general and administrative expenses were 17.2% for the year ended December 31, 2003, as compared to 16.7% for the year ordered December 31, 2002.

-We expect continued growth in advanced services, which include digital cable, high-speed Internet access and, in late 2004, our launch of VoIP telephony service.
-As a result, we expect our cost of services and selling general and administrative expenses to increase.
+We expect continued growth in advanced services, which include digital cable and high-speed Internet access and, in late 2004, our launch of VoIP telephony service.
+As a result, we expect our cost of services and selling, general and administrative expenses to increase.

-Management fee expense reflects charges incurred under our management arrangements with our parent, Mediacom Communications Corporation ("MCC").
-Management fee expense increased 33.8% to \$9.3 million for the year ended December 31, 2003, from \$7.0 million for the year ended December 31, 2002.
-This increase reflects greater overhead costs charged by MCC during the year ended December 31, 2003.
-As a percentage of revenues, management fee expense was 1.7% for the year ended December 31, 2003, as compared with 1.4% for the year ended December 31, 2002.
+Management fee expense reflects charges incurred under our management agreements with our parent, Mediacom Communications Corporation ("MCC").
+Our management fee expense was \$7.9 million for the year ended December 31, 2003 as compared to \$11.1 million for the year ended December 31, 2002.
+The decrease was due to the recognition of \$5.3 million of non-cash stock charges during the year ended December 31, 2002, offset by greater overhead costs charged by MCC during the year period ended December 31, 2003.
+These non-cash charges represented vesting in equity interests granted to certain members of MCC's management team.
+As a percentage of revenues, management fee expense was 1.7% for the year ended December 31, 2003, as compared with 2.7% for the year ended December 31, 2002.